-Roger: For relaxation I'm also keen on the cinema - I used to go at least once a week [7], but I can't manage to go so often now.
+Roger: For relaxation I'm also keen on the cinema - I used to go at least once a week [7], but I can't

 Caroline: Right.
 Are you sure you'll have enough time for the Youth Council?

 Roger: Yes, I've worked out that I can afford to reduce my hours at work, and that will make the time.